This topic covers management of user access in LabKey Sample Manager. Administrators can perform these actions via the Administration

 a single user.

-On the grid of interactive users, the Manage
+On the grid of inactive users, the Manage

 menu actions are also slightly different.
 You can select one or more rows to reactivate or permanently delete users.
 You can also switch back to the grid of active users.